Any meal or snack in a glass jar is so #ontrend right now. But that’s not the only reason to make this amazing chia pudding recipe.

 These chia puddings can be made from ingredients entirely in your pantry (although sometimes that makes it too easy, which is dangerous…), they’re super filling, portable (once you put the lid on the jar, that is), and are really versatile – once you have the basic ingredients down (coconut milk, chia seeds and cacao), you can top them with any combination of nuts, seeds, or anything else that takes your fancy.

-- 2 teaspoons of cacao powder (if you like it extra chocolatey, add another teaspoon)
+- 4 teaspoons (30g) cacao powder (if you like it extra chocolatey, double this)

-- Optional: 2 teaspoons sweetener (I use rice malt syrup or honey)
+- Optional: 2 tablespoons (40ml) sweetener (e.g. rice malt syrup or honey)

 Anything you like!
-It can just depend on what you have in your pantry, fridge or freezer.
-Personally I love frozen blueberries, coconut flakes and mixed nuts.
-Here’s a starting list, but feel free to get creative!
+I use whatever I have in my pantry, fridge or freezer at the time.
+Here’s a starting list, but feel free to get creative:

 - Shredded or flaked coconut